dimondfendom123/Synapse-S/README.md

 (Note: if you want to uninstall Synapse Blue, go to settings, press "Open Synapse Folder", close Synapse Bue, and delete the entire folder.
 This will be simplified in the near feature)

+The Synapse Installer should make a shortcut named "Synapse" on the start menu, so whenever you want to open it up again, you can search for it in the windows search bar

 # Documentation